code-desc/CoDesc/Dataset Description.md

-# Details of CodeCorpus
+# Details of CoDesc

 ## Files description
-[CodeCorpus](https://mega.nz/file/Rsx3zaqY#stMEpCe33JLAIcslPZRf6sKXcka3JW3eivgjR5DFl5U) contains the follwing files that consists the 4.2m dataset and related information.
+[CoDesc](https://mega.nz/file/Rsx3zaqY#stMEpCe33JLAIcslPZRf6sKXcka3JW3eivgjR5DFl5U) contains the following files that consists the 4.2m CoDesc dataset and related information.

-1. CodeCorpus.json:
+1. CoDesc.json:
     * List of python dictionaries type
     * Each entry has the following keys:
-        - id: unique id in CodeCorpus dataset
+        - id: unique id in CoDesc dataset
         - src: source dataset
         - src_div: which subset the entry was taken from, e.g. train, test, etc.
         - src_idx: idx in source subset